3. SW4RM Protocol Specification¶

 3.4.2.
 Extended Services¶

-- Decision points and manual overrides
+- The HITL Service handles decision points and manual overrides.

 3.5.
 Message Patterns¶